 - Payment of the fees for transfer.

-As successor trustee of the trust, you will have to assemble the above information and complete all applicable sections and signature requirements.
+As a successor trustee of the trust, you will have to assemble the above information and complete all applicable sections and signature requirements.
 Once everything is gathered, you may take it to the California Department of Motor Vehicles to begin the transfer process.